omkarcloud/botasaurus/README.md

 It's just one click, but it means the world to me.

 [![Stargazers for @omkarcloud/botasaurus](https://bytecrank.com/nastyox/reporoster/php/stargazersSVG.php?user=omkarcloud&repo=botasaurus)](https://github.com/omkarcloud/botasaurus/stargazers)

+## Disclaimer for Botasaurus Project

+> By using Botasaurus, you agree to comply with all applicable local and international laws related to data scraping, copyright, and privacy.
+The developers of Botasaurus are not responsible for any misuse of this software.
+It is the sole responsibility of the user to ensure adherence to all relevant laws regarding data scraping, copyright, and privacy, and to use Botasaurus in an ethical and legal manner.

+We take the concerns of the Botasaurus Project very seriously.
+For any inquiries or issues, please contact Chetan Jain at [chetan@omkar.cloud](mailto:chetan@omkar.cloud).
+We will take prompt and necessary action in response to your emails.

 ## Made with ❤️ in Bharat 🇮🇳 - Vande Mataram